 The Block House Cafe

-The Block House Cafe serves up authentic American comfort food in the historic 1913 Harris Building, originally a drug store.
-Sip a cup of espresso or bubble tea accompanied by their breakfast speciality, the sinfully delicious cinnamon roll pancake, or for a lunch repast, a hand pressed burger made with local Turley Farm beef and a cup of their freshly made soup of the day.
+The Block House Cafe serves up authentic American comfort food in the restored and repurposed historic 1886 Dayton First Baptist Church.
+Sip a cup of Caravan coffee accompanied by their breakfast speciality, the sinfully delicious cinnamon roll pancake, or for a lunch repast, a hand pressed burger made with local Turley Farm beef and a cup of their freshly made soup of the day.

 A local favorite, Lupita’s is a casual, family-friendly restaurant offering delicious Mexican dishes like enchiladas and chile rellenos, housed in a historic downtown building.
 312 Ferry St., 503 864-4176.

 Pineapple Produce, a shop with a rustic ambience located next to San Martin de Porres Church, carries fresh produce, specializing in fruits such as pineapples, no pales (edible cactus), limes, and more.

 409 Ferry St., 503-714-4093.

 Pick up a pizza such as the Mama Mia! with zesty pepperoni and green peppers or a hot sandwich from Roman’s, which also serves as a mini-mart for those last minute needed items.
 400 Ferry St., 503-864-2224.